s2bd/main/all_collections/_posts/2022-05-20-discordbot.md

 ✔️ 24 May 2022 : Set up a new website for MuxMusic.
 Spent majority of today's time working on that.
 ✔️ 26 May 2022 : New feature for MuxDay that auto-deletes any messages containing unknown links.
 ✔️ 27 May 2022 : New meme/image fetching features for MuxDay.
-🔥 28 May 2022 : New virtual currency system and economy!
+✔️ 28 May 2022 : New virtual currency system and economy!
 DayCoins and NyteCoins.
 Balance, Create, Transfer and Steal!
+🔥 29 May 2022: Added a shop.
+Buy tools, weapons, protection equipment.
+Crimes increase wanted levels gradually.
+JSONs JSONs everywhere!
 ```
 Stay tuned!